open-policy-agent/opa/docs/docs/policy-reference/_examples/uuid/rfc4122/stable-request-id/intro.md

 <!-- markdownlint-disable MD041 -->

 `uuid.rfc4122` generates a random RFC 4122 UUID.
-The string parameter acts as a cache key within a single policy evaluation, ensuring multiple references to the same key yield identical UUID values during the decision.
+The string argument is a cache key for the current evaluation: calling the built-in twice with the same key returns the same UUID, which is useful when a policy attaches one correlation ID in multiple places in a decision.